 The archival exhibition ‘This part that seemingly needs to get out through a place in my body’ at Spike Berlin focuses on the lives and work of Romanian artists who migrated to the West during the Communist period and, more specifically, the divide between the two worlds and the way history has portrayed them.
 Presented in collaboration with Bucharest-based Salonul de proiecte, this exhibition narrativises the emigration of under-appreciated Romanian artists, as well as those better known internationally.
 A mix of artwork and archival materials are organised loosely chronologically, to present an alternate history, one that re-centres the art world around a Romanian diasporic experience.

 One of the (now) recognised artists that features in this show is Ion Grigorescu.
-A central figure in the Romanian neo-avant-garde, Grigorescu worked in relative isolation during the Soviet occupation and did not exhibit his works publicly until after the Romanian Revolution of 1989.
+A central figure in the Romanian neo-avant-garde, Grigorescu worked in relative isolation during the years of Communist rule and did not exhibit his works publicly until after the Romanian Revolution of 1989.
 In a time where international travel was a rare and life-changing experience, it was abroad that Grigorescu was able to find some creative reprieve.
 His film ‘The Truths of the World of Capital’ from 1977 documents his first trip abroad and an opening-up of the artist’s practice.
 However, with this new-found freedom also came a realisation that there was more than borders and ideology separating the East and West.
 It was in Paris where Grigorescu met Christian Boltanski, who expressed his opinion that “the history of art is written in the West.”
 This was a harsh statement for many of these artists, as they tried to make a name for themselves in much larger metropoles.
 And it is this very art historical narrative that the show attempts to rewrite.